burakkirmizioglu/XOX_Game_ML/README.md

 ## Trained Old Models
 These models were used during the development phase.
 Shared for information purposes.
 If you want, you can try moving the model to the main file path.

+Model file name description:
+file name lejant : "trained_1_2_3_game"
+1) _O_ or _X_ trained player information
+2) Information on how many games the model was trained by playing
+3) Version information, different scoring system was tried in each version.
+If Q, q-learning method was used